tobyhodges/lesson-sprint-recommendations/during.md

 - **Provide a way for contributors to mark their work ready for review.**
   If you prefer to require material is reviewed before being included in the lesson, give participants a way to signal when their contributions are ready.
-  You might consider providing guidance/assigning responsibilty for reviewers of particular sections/types of contribution.
+  You might consider providing guidance/assigning responsibility for reviewers of particular sections/types of contribution.
   If your lesson is being developed on GitHub, see the section below for more specific recommendations.
-- **Record information about participants and contributions.**
+- **Reviewing contributions.**
-  Prompt participants to add their details to the shared notes, so you can refer to it later and ensure everyone's contributions are recorded.
-  Information to collect might include names, affiliations, preferred pronouns, Orcid identifiers, GitHub usernames, and any other identifiers/handles that are relevant or frequently used in your domain.
-  You may also wish to record the different ways in which participants are contributing to the lesson during the sprint, to ensure proper credit is given later e.g. when publishing the lesson.
-- **Complete any remaining reviews.**
+  Allocate 1-2 sessions in the sprint to review and approve contributions made by others.
-  Sprints often end with an influx of new material, as contributors finish up what they were working on as the event closed.
+  If this is not planned in the event, sprints may end with an influx of new material as contributors finish up what they were working on as the event closed.
-  Other material developed earlier in the sprint may be awaiting review.
-  Making sure that these are reviewed and (where appropriate) merged into the lesson ensures contributors develop a sense of accomplishment from the sprint, and ties up any loose ends before new tasks are taken on to develop the material further.
+  Make sure that each contribution is reviewed and if possible (and where appropriate), merged into the lesson.
+  This allows contributors to leave the event with a sense of accomplishment from the sprint, and ties up any loose ends before new tasks are taken on to develop the material further.
-  If the participants who were originally assigned to review have had to leave, the organisers should take over responsibility for these reviews to ensure they are completed in a timely manner.
+  If the participants who were originally assigned to review have had to leave before the review session, the organisers should delegate the review task to those who are available and willing to help finish the review process on time.

 ## Recommendations for GitHub